 The only downside I could find is that the app does consume a lot of CPU if the search string points to a vast number of files.

 - Search files

 - Shell Commands

 Download Search Everything (free)

 KeyPirinha turned out to be my favorite app due to its simplicity and quick response.
 It is a portable app and you have the source code available on the website.
 The app is pretty simple and you don’t get any plugins or themes with it.

-Customizing the app is a bit complicated as you have to make changes with the configuration files and it can be dicey if you are not good with coding.
-For example, just to change the hotkey to Ctrl + Space, I had to append the following lines in the configuration file.
+Compared to Wox, customizing KeyPirinha is a bit complicated as you have to make changes in the configuration files.
+It can be dicey if you are not good at coding.
+For instance, just to change the hotkey to Ctrl + Space, I had to append the following lines in the configuration file.

 [app] hotkey_run = Ctrl + Space

 The problem with KeyPirinha which bugs me the most is that you cannot select the search results with your mouse.
 To enable this, you have to make tons of changes in the configuration file.
-The app almost recognizes Windows shortcuts except for the ones in Control Panel.
+Additionally, the app almost recognizes Windows shortcuts except for the ones in Control Panel.

 Features: Search files, Calculator, Regular Expressions.